ibm-cloud-docs/hp-virtual-servers/data-security.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Securing your data in {{site.data.keyword.hpvs}}s
+# Securing your data in {{site.data.keyword.hpvs}}
 {: #mng-data}

 To ensure that you can securely manage your data when you use {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored personal data.
-All data stored on {{site.data.keyword.hpvs}}s disks is automatically encrypted and the encryption key is stored on a secure enclave.
+All data stored on {{site.data.keyword.hpvs}} disks is automatically encrypted and the encryption key is stored on a secure enclave.
 {: shortdesc}

-## How your data is stored and encrypted in {{site.data.keyword.hpvs}}s
+## How your data is stored and encrypted in {{site.data.keyword.hpvs}}
 {: #data-storage}

-{{site.data.keyword.hpvs}}s uses the following methods to protect your data:
+{{site.data.keyword.hpvs}} uses the following methods to protect your data:

-- {{site.data.keyword.hpvs}}s is built on [IBM Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external}, and provides workload isolation, restricted administrator access and tamper protection for the underlying host system.
+- {{site.data.keyword.hpvs}} is built on [IBM Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external}, and provides workload isolation, restricted administrator access and tamper protection for the underlying host system.
 - The default SSH connection uses your private/public keypair for authentication and the connection is encrypted automatically.
-- The [Identity and Access Management (IAM)](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-iam) secures access to the {{site.data.keyword.cloud_notm}} account, the {{site.data.keyword.hpvs}}s management Web user interface and CLI .
+- The [Identity and Access Management (IAM)](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-iam) secures access to the {{site.data.keyword.cloud_notm}} account, the {{site.data.keyword.hpvs}} management Web user interface and CLI .
 - All disks attached to a {{site.data.keyword.hpvs}} are provided on storage encrypted with LUKS using AES-256.
 The default keys are managed by the underlying [IBM Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external}.

-## Protecting your sensitive data in {{site.data.keyword.hpvs}}s
+## Protecting your sensitive data in {{site.data.keyword.hpvs}}
 {: #data-encryption}

 ### Data at rest
 {: #data-atrest}

-The data that you store in {{site.data.keyword.hpvs}}s is encrypted securely at rest by using a randomly generated key, which the underlying [IBM Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external} manages.
+The data that you store in {{site.data.keyword.hpvs}} is encrypted securely at rest by using a randomly generated key, which the underlying [IBM Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external} manages.
 Use the Linux command line tools to delete data in a virtual server.

 ### Data in flight
 {: #data-inflight}